Harlem riot of 1943: Cause

 After Collins told Polite to leave, she became verbally abusive of the officer and Collins arrested her on the grounds of disturbing the peace.
 Florine Roberts, the mother of Robert Bandy, a Black soldier in the U.S. Army who was also present, observed the incident and asked for Polite's release.
 The official police report held that the soldier threatened Collins; in the report, Bandy and Mrs. Roberts then attacked Collins.
 Bandy hit the officer and, while attempting to flee, Collins shot Bandy in the shoulder with his revolver.
 In an interview with PM, the soldier said that he intervened when the officer pushed Polite.
 According to Bandy, Collins threw his nightstick at Bandy, which he caught.
 When Bandy hesitated after Collins asked for its return, Collins shot him.
 Bandy's wound was superficial, but he was taken to Sydenham Hospital for treatment.
-Crowds quickly gathered around Bandy as he entered the hospital, and also around the hotel and police headquarters, where a crowd of 3,000 amassed by 9:00 pm.
+Crowds quickly gathered around Bandy as he entered the hospital, and also around the hotel and police headquarters, where a crowd of 3,000 amassed by 9:00 p.m.
 The crowds combined and grew tense, as rumors that an African-American soldier had been shot soon turned to rumors that an African-American soldier had been killed.